jbostoen/itop-jb-mail-to-ticket-automation-v2/readme.md

 ### Other recipients
 * Use case:
   * If other recipients (To: or CC:) to processed inboxes are allowed, it's likely people will reply to the initial email from the caller.
-  * This would lead to multiple new tickets, since there is no ticket reference in the e-mail header or subject.
+  * This would lead to multiple new tickets, since there is no ticket reference in the email header or subject.
 * **Policy violation behavior**
   * Bounce to sender and delete
   * Bounce to sender and mark as undesired